joaquinlarra/FlaskTaskManager/README.md

-# Flask / Mongo SHELL command queue
+# SHELL command queue

-This app will enqueue shell commands posted to `v1/tasks/new_task`.
+This app will run shell commands posted to `v1/tasks/new_task` in background (and enque them).
 You can later check the outpout at `v1/tasks/get_output/:id`.

 ## Usage